giwrgostst/giwrgostst/README.md

 🎓 BSc in Informatics & Telecommunications, University of Thessaly (DIT/UTH), Greece
 📌 Specialization: Data Management and Artificial Intelligence
-🔬 Member of the Research Laboratory of Computer Architecture, Compilers, and Systems Security
+🔬 Member of the Research Laboratory of Computer Architecture, Compilers, and System Security

 ---